RoboDonut/JoystickShield/README.md

 The source code of this library and the examples are released under "THE BEER-WARE" license.

-I would, however, consider it a great courtesy if you could email me and tell me about your project and how this code was used, just for my own continued personal gratification :)
+Sudar would, however, consider it a great courtesy if you could email him and tell him about your project and how this code was used, just for my own continued personal gratification :)

-You can also find other ways to [make me happy](http://sudarmuthu.com/if-you-wanna-thank-me), if you liked this project.
+You can also find other ways to [make sudar happy](http://sudarmuthu.com/if-you-wanna-thank-me), if you liked this project.

 ## Note